-(Links to full text, abstract, and contact form are below.
+(Below are links to full text, abstract, and contact form.
 Contact form at bottom if you wish to contact me.)

 This information needs to be readily available to those interested, and I know that many do not have access to dissertations.
 This was a seven-year-long project, and to have it sit on a shelf in the library or be available only to those few who can find it throught the dissertation database in Michigan seems a shame.
 I don't believe most public libraries have the funding to access these academic databases.